 With GAD, it can feel like your thoughts and worries are taking over your life.
 You might feel out of control, or experience tight muscles all the time that prevent you from being able to relax.
 “Some people would describe it as feeling like they’re on edge all the time,” Adam adds.

 While chronic worrying can take a toll on your life, the silver lining is that it’s treatable.
-Connecting with the right professionals and treatment options can help you pave a new path towards success.
+Connecting with the right professionals can put you on the path to a healthier, happier future.

 Anxiety disorder treatment